empowerID/empowernow_docs/docs/services/bff/how-to/session-to-service-token-bridging.md

 - **Session-to-service token bridging in the BFF**.
 - The BFF validates the SPA’s session cookie, then proxies the request to a backend `target_service` using a service‑scoped access token (audience‑bound to that service).
 It maps tokens per service name and attaches the correct `Authorization` header on the upstream hop.

+What this is not

+- The service token is not the user’s identity.
+The user identity comes from `id_token.sub` stored in the BFF session.
+Service tokens often have `sub = client_id` (e.g., `bff-server`), which is expected.

 ## Why it’s needed

 - **Backends require OAuth access tokens** and will not accept your browser cookie (e.g., Analytics, CRUD, PDP).